 Despite the fact that Apple generates the lion’s share of its revenue from the iPhone, and to a lesser extent iPads, the Mac lineup is still a multi-billion dollar business and is a core part of the firm’s product lineup.
 After all, Macs and iPhones play so nicely together that their premium computers are a natural fit for anyone invested in the Apple ecosystem.

 Since the switch to Intel CPUs some years ago now, Apple has been restricted somewhat in its timing of Mac updates – mainly because it’s waiting on the latest chipsets to be made available from Intel.
-That means sometimes agonising waits to get the latest and greatest machine.
+That means sometimes agonizing waits to get the latest and greatest machine.
 What could Apple update in terms of the Mac line?
 Intel’s “Skylake” chipset should finally make its way into almost every Mac computer, giving significant power efficiency improvements and modest performance gains.
 But besides better and faster chips, it would be great to see a total redesign of the slightly long-in-the-tooth (but still excellent) MacBook lineup.
-How about taking some cues from last year’s MacBook and making everything thinner and lighter, dropping USB altogether and instead going with a couple of USB-C ports?
-It would also be great to see the MacBook’s butterfly key mechanism adopted on every Mac, as well as more colours across the range like the Space Gray and Gold.
+How about taking some cues from last year’s MacBook and making everything thinner and lighter, dropping USB altogether and instead of going with a couple of USB-C ports?
+It would also be great to see the MacBook’s butterfly key mechanism adopted on every Mac, as well as more colors across the range like the Space Gray and Gold.

 Now might also be a good time to add a TouchID fingerprint sensor to the MacBook trackpad or elsewhere on the chassis, if it could near-invisible and seamless – let’s do away with passwords altogether!

 It’s also about time that the MacBook Air lineup be dropped altogether – the machine is actually heavier and thicker than the standard MacBook, and has a lower quality screen.
-With an updated MacBook in the works, nobody would miss the MacBook Air and it would simplify the rather confusing product lineup.
+With an updated MacBook in the works, nobody would miss the MacBook Air, and it would simplify the rather confusing product lineup.

-While we’re on the subject of Macs, shortages in supply of Apple’s cinema display suggest that a new 4k or 5k display might be in the works, using the same panel as found in the high-end iMac.
+While we’re on the subject of Macs, shortages in the supply of Apple’s cinema display suggest that a new 4k or 5k display might be in the works, using the same panel as found in the high-end iMac.
 It’s about time too, but it might just be too much to hope for.

-There is also a slim change that watchOS 3 might given stage time on Monday.
+There is also a slim change that watchOS 3 might be given stage time on Monday.
 Unfortunately, new software and operating systems are usually held back until WWDC in June, so don’t hold your breath on this one.

 It’s fair to say that there’s not really that much to get excited about as far as Monday’s event goes.
 A new iPad would be welcome, and the iPhone 5 SE would certainly fill a niche and help to grow Apple’s customer base.
 On the whole, you can expect some solid product news and worthwhile incremental updates but little in the way of revolutionary new hardware, at least for the time being.
 If you’re due a new Mac, iPhone or iPad though, it’s worth waiting to see what changes Monday brings if you are after a faster, better, and more powerful iDevice.